 The mall’s history is illuminated in granular detail elsewhere on this site.
-This post is all about personal memories instead.
-As more arrive, they’ll be added to the body of the story, not the comment section.
+This post is all about personal memories of Sears workers and patrons.

 Kristen Najewski — I was working at the customer service desk upstairs and Kevin McHale came in to pick up a bicycle he had assembled for one of his kids.
 He was very tall!
 He walked along the insides of the departments and took the elevator rather than the main aisles or the escalator, to avoid people.